jluptak/portfolio/finalprojectstoryboard.md

 Users again identified the overall purpose of the chart correctly, but were hung up on the specific values.
 The big question at hand was "Why" - why did the trends look like they did, why did the peaks and valleys occur where they did.
 This is a more natural place to add in the context I was attempting in the timeline, by denoting external events (e.g. the Mueller investigation) and the impact on the disinformation campaign.

 ## storyboard markups
-Following the user interviews, I consolated the comments to plan edits (and in one case, a total redesign) of my data visualizations.
+Following the user interviews, I consolidated the comments to plan edits (and in one case, a total redesign) of my data visualizations.

 ![Image of Final Storyboard](/portfolio/DataViz_StoryboardMarkup.png)